Large bulk photovoltaic effect and Fermi surface mediated its enhancement with chemical potential in ZnGeP$_2$: Results and discussion

 \subsection{Electronic structure}

 Figure \ref{fig1} (a) represent the band structure along the high symmetry directions for ZnGeP$_2$ respectively.
 There is a remaining open question about the nature of its band gap whether it is direct, indirect or pseudo-direct because different studies lead to different results \cite{PhysRevB.60.8087, bendorius1972lowest, PhysRevLett.30.983, CHIKER20043859, zhang2015electronic}.
 The top of the valence band locates at $\Gamma$ point and the bottom of the conduction band minimum locates at Z point.
 Therefore ZnGeP$_2$ has a indirect band gap of 1.32 eV from LSDA calculations.
 In comparing the with the experimental data, the calculated band gap is underestimated.
-It is obvious that the band gap calculated by DFT is smaller than the one measured experimentally.
-This error can be explained by the discontinuity of different exchange-correlation potentials.
+It is obvious that the band gap calculated by density functional theory (DFT) is smaller than the one measured experimentally \cite{shay2013ternary, MacKinnon}. {\bs{This error is due to the discontinuity in different exchange-correlation potentials. }}

 Without spin-orbit coupling, triply degenerated $\Gamma_{15}$ valence band of its III–V zinc-blende compounds splits into a non-degenerate bands of $\Gamma_{4}$ and $\Gamma_{5}$ resulting a finite crystal field splitting ($\Delta_{cf}$ = E($\Gamma_{5}$)-E($\Gamma_{4}$)) in chalcopyrite structures.
 In presence of spin-orbit interactions, $\Gamma_{5}$ splits into $\Gamma_{6}$, $\Gamma_{7}$ and $\Gamma_{4} \rightarrow \Gamma_{6}$ resulting $\Delta_{cf}$ = E($\Gamma_{7}$)-E($\Gamma_{6}$) \cite{Brudny2006, PhysRevB.60.8087}.
-When the anion position parameter u of chalcopyrite crystal deviates from 0.25, the absolute value of crystal field splitting increases.
-This is because the chalcopyrite materials deform compared to its parent zinc-blende structures.
-Therefore $\Delta_{cf}$ is zero in GaP, whereas it is of -102.5 meV for ZnGeP$_2$.
+When the anion position parameter u of chalcopyrite crystal deviates from {\bs{its ideal value i.e.,}} 0.25, the absolute value of crystal field splitting increases. {\bs{This is due to the deformation of the chalcopyrite materials compared to its parent zinc-blende structures. }} Therefore $\Delta_{cf}$ is zero in GaP, whereas it is of -102.5 meV for ZnGeP$_2$.